rtq30/training_parler_emotion/README.md

 # Training Parler-TTS for emotion ability
 # Highlight: These pipeline was embedded with the monitor function to trace the training process (particularly for emotion ability)

+However, this project is still in progress, where some bugs has not been fixed.

 ```
 #!/bin/bash
 #